LauricReynes/TEST/README.md

-# Reproductive tutorial for the detection of outlier SNPs based on temporal differentiation
+# A tutorial for reproducing outlier tests based on temporal differentiation
 https://lauricreynes.github.io/TEST/